UProcSaaS/wappalyzer-api/README.md

 ## Lookup API

-Look up a domain with Wappalyzer.
+Look up an URL in a direct or recursive way with Wappalyzer (6.10.38).

 ### Resource URI